Strategize Together

 • Eat right before and while drinking.

-• Check if your medicine interacts badly with alcohol.
+• Check if any medications you're taking interact badly with alcohol.

 • Don’t drink if you have a strong family history of alcoholism.